metaborg/documentation/source/core/manual/extend.rst

 Additional modules can be hardcoded when creating a Spoofax facade object, or by specifying the module as a plugin.
 Both Spoofax and meta-Spoofax can be extended with additional modules.

+This manual describes how additional modules can be specified, and what the extension points in Spoofax are.

 -----------------------------
 Hardcoding additional modules
 -----------------------------